NeuralSyntaxLab/lab-handbook/Computing services/vak_on_wexac.md

 # Running VAK on WEXAC (Shared Conda Environment)

-This README describes how to run **VAK (Vocal Annotation Toolkit)** on the WEXAC high-performance computing (HPC) service using a **shared, preconfigured conda environment**.
+This README describes how to run **VAK** on the WEXAC high-performance computing (HPC) service using a **shared, preconfigured conda environment**.
 The setup allows all lab members to train and run songbird annotation models without maintaining local installations.

 ---